 How do I get started in ski racing?

 The Interfield events are open to all first-time ski racers from under 8s to under 16s and you can compete in the North Island, Canterbury or Southern Lakes regions throughout the season.
-The New Zealand Youth Series and North and South Island Champs and the Cardrona NZ Junior Nationals provide the opportunity to compete against kids from all over NZ.

 You are never too old to ski race and NZ has a solid senior alpine ski racing fraternity competing as Ski Masters.
 Masters ski racing is open to skiers aged 21 and older, it is both competitive and social.
 Races are run at NZ resorts through the winter and competitors have a lot of fun battling it out for National Championship titles each year.